greencardamom/Numberof/README.md

 			break

-4. Set ~/Numberof/numberof.awk to mode 750, and change the first shebang line to the location of awk on your system.
+5. Set ~/Numberof/numberof.awk to mode 750, and change the first shebang line to the location of awk.

-5. In numberof.awk in the "BEGIN {" section is a place for you email address to send error reports to.
+6. In numberof.awk in the "BEGIN {" section is a place for an email address for error reports.

 Running
 ========